 Reasons to go out Friday night (Wife):

-- She had a long and exhausting work week.
+- Had a long and exhausting work week.

-- She wanted to make the most of life
+- Wanted to make the most of life

-- She didn’t want to miss out on anything that night.
+- Didn’t want to miss out on anything that night.

 - Going out makes her happy